larryhastings/big/README.md

 sophisticated and tunable, it can be hard to use.
 It takes *five keyword-only parameters* after all.
-However, they're designed to be reasonably memorable, and their default values are designedo to be easy to remember.
+However, they're designed to be reasonably memorable, and their default values are designed to be easy to remember.
 But the best way to combat the complexity of calling [`multisplit`](#multisplits-separators--keepFalse-maxsplit-1-reverseFalse-separateFalse-stripFalse) is to use it as a building block for your own